bilias/rqwatch/README.md

 - Redis Session support (+ sentinel)
 - Redis Config caching
 - Redis Rspamd stats caching
+- Redis DNS caching
+- Redis spooling of mail metadata when DB is down or unavailable

 ## API for Rspamd - RSPAMD API (metadata_importer)
 - Mail metadata and raw email (depending on configuration) is inserted to database and local storage, using the metadata_exporter plugin of Rspamd